Create Orders on the Route Planning Orders Map

-Route4Me is compatible with such e-commerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their e-commerce sites.
-To make your routing operations and logistics transactions as easy and fast as possible, Route4Me enables you to effortlessly import orders from various e-commerce platforms and use them for planning efficient and optimized routes (learn more).
+Route4Me is compatible with such eCommerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their order fulfillment and eCommerce delivery operations.
+To make your route planning and route optimization processes and logistics transactions as easy and fast as possible, Route4Me enables you to effortlessly import orders from various eCommerce platforms and use them for planning efficient and optimized eCommerce delivery routes.
 Moreover, you can also generate orders by picking addresses right from the interactive map.
-Generating orders from locations on the map enables you to get a visual overview of your customers’ spacial arrangement, improve your routing patterns, and make your logistics transactions more strategical.
+Generating orders from locations on the map enables you to get a visual overview of your customers’ spatial arrangement, improve your eCommerce delivery routes, and make your logistics transactions more strategical.

 To generate orders from addresses and locations on the Orders Map, first, go to “Orders” from the navigation menu.

 After that, go to the Orders Map by clicking on the globe icon in the top right corner of the screen.